snehalvhasure/langgraph-sequential-workflow/README.md

 **Possible improvement:**
 Add exception handling and appropriate error messages so that the application can handle failures gracefully.

-### 4. No Validation of the Generated Output

-**Limitation:**
-The application requests a 10-line poem, but the code does not verify that the model actually returned exactly 10 lines.

-**Possible improvement:**
-Add output validation after poem generation and retry or correct the output if it does not satisfy the required format.

-### 5. Multiple LLM Calls Increase Cost and Latency
+### 4. Multiple LLM Calls Increase Cost and Latency

 **Limitation:**
 The workflow makes one LLM call to generate the poem and another LLM call to summarize it.
 Therefore, both API usage and response time can increase.